 Mainframe digitized all manual files to save storage space, organize customer data and facilitate quick search.

-But mainly large organizations used it for critical applications and bulk data processing such as consumer statistics, enterprise resource planning and transaction processing.
+Mainly large organizations used it for critical applications and bulk data processing such as consumer statistics, enterprise resource planning and transaction processing.

-In earlier days, data was mainly uploaded in batch mode in Mainframe system using punched cards, paper tape, or magnetic tape.
+In earlier days, data was mainly uploaded in batch mode in Mainframe system using punched cards, paper tape or magnetic tape.